Plan for enhancing the Hackett shops precinct

 - September 2019 – Transport and City Services (TCCS) gave the group, 60 native plants (tube stock size) which the group planted on the Brennan St corner.
 Most importantly the government has agreed this to be a No Mow Zone.
 An additional six larger eucalypts were planted across the park.
 These and many of the self-seeded eucalypts and wattles were mulched with wood-chip provided by TCCS.
 For several months from September to February 2020, volunteers watered the plants.

-In April 2020, the group applied for a grant under the 2020 Nature Play Grants Program to provide additional nature play features in the park such as stepping logs, sand play area, human sun dial and a paver maze.
+- April 2020, the group applied for a grant under the 2020 Nature Play Grants Program to provide additional nature play features in the park such as stepping logs, sand play area, human sun dial and a paver maze.
+They were unsuccessful.

 The Gilruth Park Supporters Group received a grant through the 2019-2020 Adopt-a-Park Community Grants Program for a project called “More Shade and Seating – Gilruth Park, Hackett”.
 The HCA administers the funds in partnership with the group.
-The project will involve:
+The project has involved: